 - 3.8.1 The overall footway condition assessment data is not fully up to date, with only partial information currently available.
-To address this, a full footway condition assessment is currently ongoing with completion expected late in 2024.
-Going forward, a full condition assessment is to be undertaken over a two-year period in line with the current safety inspection schedule.
-In doing so, a greater understanding of the longer-term deterioration will be developed. - 3.8.2 Only 2% of footways are regarded to be Condition 4 Major Deterioration. - 3.8.3 Investment in 2022/23 is below the steady state figure and this also includes cycle/footpath improvements that have been invested on existing infrastructure.
-The annualised depreciation of the footway asset is calculated to be £2,302,743 (2019 estimate). - 3.8.4 An analytical assessment of footway options (Section 2.1) provides a review of potential treatment strategies.
-It is recommended that East Lothian Council adopt Option 4: minimising deterioration. - 3.8.5 This option will remove major deterioration (condition four) in year one, reduce minor deteriorated footways (condition three) and potentially aid in data collection.
-Current level of investment is £800k and we recommend £1.3m.
+To address this, a full footway condition assessment is currently ongoing with completion expected towards the end of financial year 2024/25.
+Going forward, a full condition assessment is to be undertaken over a two-year period in-line with the current safety inspection schedule.
+In doing so, a greater understanding of the longer-term deterioration will be developed. - 3.8.2 1.6% of footways are currently regarded to be Condition 4 Major deterioration. - 3.8.3 Current level of investment is £800k pa and we recommend £1.6m pa.
+This Option will remove major deterioration (Condition 4) in year one, reduce minor deteriorated footways (Condition 3) and potentially aid in data collection.